frozenzero123/YOGA-S740/README-EN.md

 * Memory: 16G DDR4X Micron
 * BIOS: BYCN35WW
 * CFG lock: Disabled (changed)（important!
 Must be done！）
-* DVMT: 64M (changed)（The highest setting is best not to use -dvmt repair is because you can modify the hardware and modify the hardware without affecting win）
+* DVMT: 160M (changed)（important!
+Must be done！）

 ## Important!Important!Important!

 * CFG lock: must change（important!
 Must be done！）
-* DVMT: 64M or higher！（important!
-Must be done！）
+* DVMT: 64M or higher！（The highest setting is best not to use -dvmt repair is because you can modify the hardware and modify the hardware without affecting win）